It’s the season again, to start a fitness program. Consider running after you have been walking first.

 Running strengthens your heart muscle and tones the lower body.
 This will make your everyday activities easier.
 You can walk up those stairs without feeling out of breath.
 Your lung capacity will increase allowing more oxygen to circulate through the body.

 New studies have confirmed that running may help bone health.
 We lose minerals in the bones during the aging process.
 Yes, you might have stronger bones.
+If you fall you will likely do less damage!

-I have spent most of my life running, but if I have a long lay -off period I start by walking and running.
+I have spent most of my life running, but if I have a long layoff period I start by walking and running.
 The Gallaway approach is safe, I use it and it works quickly to increase your fitness level.
 Watch the pounds melt away.